 The moon’s axis is nearly vertical, tilting only 1.5 degrees, unlike the Earth which is tilted 23.4 degrees.

 The Role of Tilt on Climate Change

-The earth’s axis began to wander during those initial years of the moon’s retreat, as evidenced by the snowball earth event (link to snowball earth).
-We have seen that during the Cryogenian (720-635 mya) extensive ice sheets covered much of earth even at the equator.
+The earth’s axis began to wander during those initial years of the moon’s retreat, as evidenced by the snowball earth event.
+We have seen that during the Cryogenian (720-635 mya) extensive ice sheets covered much of Earth even at the equator.
 A tilting of the earth’s axis of up to 54 degrees is suggested for this “snowball” earth event.
 The CALM puts forth that as the lunar orbit began to collapse and the moon fell back in towards the earth, the moon caused the earth’s axis to become more vertical.
 Then, as the moon was bounced back out, its influence over the earth’s tilt weakened.
 As it retreated the earth slowly began to tilt once again.
 It is this continued tilting that has caused the seasonality we see today.